 - Have pets in your household?
 A reminder that Xylitol is toxic to dogs, cats, and other pets.
 It can even cause stomach discomfort in humans.

 - Brands like Swerve have a 1:1 ratio to replace sugar in recipes, and come in confectioners, brown, or granular form!
 We’re loving the brown variety – SO good!

 - Since erythritol doesn’t break down as well as other sweeteners, add the amount you need to a food processor and pulse into a powder.

 - Chicory root may help prevent constipation (yay!), but it’s sometimes mixed with other sweeteners (boo!), so check the package label for unwanted additives.

 - Unlike other sweeteners, Allulose is less sweet than sugar, requiring more in recipes.
 Be careful to not overdo it to avoid stomach discomfort.

 - Sucralose, on the other hand, is super concentrated and can be 600 times sweeter than sugar!
-Use it in recipes where sugar bulk isn’t important.
+Use sparingly and avoid if possible, but it does work in recipes where sugar bulk isn’t important.

 Now that you know our favorite sweeteners, here’s how to use them!